Trading card: Sports cards

 Sports card is a generic term for a trading card with a sports-related subject, as opposed to non-sports trading cards that deal with other topics.
 Sports cards were among the earliest forms of collectibles.
 They typically consist of a picture of a player on one side, with statistics or other information on the reverse.
-Cards have been produced featuring most major sports, especially those played in North America, including, but not limited to, American football, association football (soccer), baseball, basketball, boxing, golf, ice hockey, racing and tennis.
+Cards have been produced featuring most major sports, especially those played in North America, including, but not limited to, American football, association football, baseball, basketball, boxing, golf, ice hockey, racing and tennis.

 The first set with a sporting theme appeared in 1896, a cricket series by W.D. & H.O.
 Wills of 50 cricketers.
 The tobacco companies soon realised that sports cards were a great way to obtain brand loyalty.
 In 1896 the first association football set, "Footballers & Club Colours", was published by Marcus & Company, a small firm in Manchester.
 Other football sets issued at that time were "Footballers & Club Colours" (Kinner, 1898); "Footballers" (J. F. Bell, 1902); "Footballers" (F. J. Smith, 1902) and "Footballers" (Percy E. Cadle, 1904).

 The first stage in the development of sports cards, during the second half of the 19th century, is essentially the story of baseball cards, since baseball was the first sport to become widely professionalized.
 Hockey cards also began to appear early in the 20th century.
 Cards from this period are commonly known as cigarette cards or tobacco cards, because many were produced by tobacco companies and inserted into cigarette packages, to stiffen cigarette packaging and advertise cigarette brands.
 One of the most expensive cards in the hobby is a cigarette card of Honus Wagner in a set called 1909 T-206.
 The story told is that Wagner was against his cards being inserted into something that children would collect.
 So the production of his cards stopped abruptly.
 It is assumed that less than 100 of his cards exist in this set.
 The 1909 T-206 Honus Wagner card has sold for as much as $2.8 million.
 More recently, on August 28, 2022, a Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.

 Sets of cards are issued with each season for major professional sports.
 Since companies typically must pay players for the right to use their images, the vast majority of sports cards feature professional athletes.
 Amateurs appear only rarely, usually on cards produced or authorized by the institution they compete for, such as a college.